doivglser/mindevenviro-fanciful/docs/README.md

   "Left click on the Desktop" * Application Menu

- 	"transparent" * Click with the cross pointer on a window or an icon to set transparency.
+"transparent" * Click with the cross pointer to set transparency.
-	"solid color" * Click with the cross pointer on a window or an icon to set solid color back.
+"solid color" * Click with the cross pointer set solid color back.
 "take shot" * Click with the mouse pointer on Desktop or Window to save picture to ~/ "refresh" * Restarts VTWM on opened $USER session.
 "lock" * Locks the screen. xscreensaver prompt for $USER password.
 "kill" * Click with the cross pointer on a window to end process.
 "exit" * Quits VTWM.
 XDM login screen, returns.

 # VTWM Menu: